 It is also a good place to jet ski or take a trip on an inflatable as there are several chaps along here offering their services.
 We always use a guy called Marvin, who will be happy to help if you give him a call or drop him a message.
 He will also take you out on a glass bottom boat to swim with turtles (but more of that in part 3).

-Dinner this evening was at the Lone Star.
+Dinner this evening was at the Lone Star on the west coast of Barbados.
 The building was once a garage and if you look at the outside from the road you can see that from the style of the building, but once inside it’s just the most stunning beach front restaurant and bar.
 (There is also a hotel next door).
 Waiters wear boiler suits as a nod to the building’s history but the service is better than in any garage I have ever used.
 We arrived without a reservation, having walked out of the restaurant we were due to eat at for all sorts of reasons.

 Lone Star couldn’t have been more accomodating (not easy at 7pm at night with 8 of us).
 After cocktails at the bar our table was ready, the food was incredible and the service faultless.
 We haven’t been for dinner since our honeymoon (though we have done lunch since) which in hindsight is a real shame as this really is a special place to eat.
 Though it is one of the pricier places on the island, it is well worth the trip.